Small business

-Small businesses in many countries include service or retail operations such as convenience stores, small grocery stores, bakeries or delicatessens, hairdressers or tradespeople (e.g., carpenters, electricians), restaurants, motels, photographers, very small-scale manufacturing, and Internet-related businesses such as web design and computer programming.
-Some professionals operate as small businesses, such as lawyers, accountants, dentists, and medical doctors (although these professionals can also work for large organizations or companies).
+Small businesses in many countries include service or retail operations such as convenience stores or tradespeople.
+Some professionals operate as small businesses, such as lawyers, accountants, or medical doctors (although these professionals can also work for large organizations or companies).
 Small businesses vary a great deal in terms of size, revenues, and regulatory authorization, both within a country and from country to country.
 Some small businesses, such as a home accounting business, may only require a business license.
 On the other hand, other small businesses, such as day cares, retirement homes, and restaurants serving liquor are more heavily regulated and may require inspection and certification from various government authorities.

 Characteristics

 Researchers and analysts of small or owner-managed businesses generally behave as if nominal organizational forms (e.g., partnership, sole-trader, or corporation), and the consequent legal and accounting boundaries of owner-managed firms are consistently meaningful.
 However, owner-managers often do not distinguish between their personal and business interests.
 Lenders also often skirt organizational (corporate) boundaries by seeking personal guarantees or accepting privately held assets as collateral.
 Because of this behavior, researchers and analysts may wish to be cautious in assessing the organizational types and implied boundaries relating to owner-managed firms.
 This includes the analysis of traditional accounting disclosures and studies that treat the firm as defined by a formal organizational structure.